MPPT Solar Charge Controllers Explained

 1. Estimate the loads

 The first step is to determine the loads using a load calculator (below).
-This estimates how much energy will be required pe day based on what appliances you will be using and for how long.
+This estimates the daily energy requirement based on the appliances you will be using and their usage duration.
 This is done by multiplying the appliance power rating (W) by the average runtime (hr) to give you the total Wh.
 Alternatively, use the average current draw (A) multiplied by the runtime (hr) to calculate the energy in Ah.
-In temperate climates with shorter winter days and high loads, the load table should be focused more on the winter load demand, as it will be generally higher.
+In temperate climates with shorter winter days and high loads, the load table should focus more on winter load demand, as it will generally be higher.

 Energy required in Watt-hours (Wh) = Power (W) x Time (hrs)